What’s going on

 - June: 3.71 million barrels per day

-Since the production limits were introduced, we’ve amended the formula that determines how to allocate space under the production limit.
-Starting in February, each company’s baseline production level will be based on its highest level during their best single month from November 2017 to October 2018.
-This is a change from the original formula where the baseline was established on a company’s highest six-month average over the same time period.
+Under the amended formula that determines how space is allocated under the production limit, each company’s baseline production level is based on its highest level during their best single month from November 2017 to October 2018.

 - production limits will apply to both oil sands and conventional oil